Modified on: Thu, Feb 7, 2019 at 8:20 AM

 Phase 2: Branch Custom Export API only

-For a limited time (up until late April 2019), you will still be able to export historical data (i.e. data from before the cut over to Branch) directly from TUNE.
-Learn how to export your historical data from TUNE by batch exporting logs.
+NOTE: For a limited time (up until late April 2019), you will still be able to export historical data (i.e. data from before the cut over to Branch) directly from TUNE.
+To access your historical log data stored in TUNE, you will need to change the &branch_redirect query parameter's value from 3 (hit Branch for data) to 0 (hit TUNE for data); &branch_redirect=0.

 After that date, the TUNE infrastructure will be shut off and inaccessible.